 Depending on the circumstances, additional appropriate steps may include attempts to contact the potentially missing resident‘s roommate or friends to ascertain the resident‘s whereabouts, contacting the student‘s workplace, checking access card usage, or attempting to contact the missing student via email, cell phone, and/or room phone.
 In addition, the appropriate Deans or their designee will be notified.
 If a student has identified a confidential contact, UTSW will notify that individual no later than 24 hours after the student is determined to be missing.

 A number of organizations offer students opportunities for association with individuals of shared interests or backgrounds.
 These organizations provide personal and professional development opportunities for members and add value to the individual school and community.
-Any student organization seeking to become a registered or sponsored student organization must comply with the procedures set forth in the Student Organization Manual, which is published by and maintained in the Office of Student and Alumni Affairs.
+Any student organization seeking to become a registered or sponsored student organization must comply with the procedures set forth in the Student Organization Manual, which is published by and maintained in the Office of Student Life, Bryan Williams, M.D.
+Student Center.
 Each student organization, whether registered or not, must conduct the affairs of the organization in accordance with the Regents’ Rules, UT Southwestern's Handbook of Institutional Policies and Operating Procedures, and the Student Organization Manual.

 A list of organizations is available from the Bryan Williams, M.D.
 Student Center or on the UT Southwestern on the Student Organizations page.